Dreamed Christmas 1983 by Chris Wayan

 Then the snake speaks up.
 "I would like to try the lenses.
 Thank you.
 Perhaps then I could see in the distance."

-The man puts spectacles on the snake, warning "I'm afraid they won't help with really distant objects--they're only good out to about 4 meters."
+The man puts spectacles on the snake, warning "I'm afraid they probably won't help with really distant objects--on me they're only good out to about 4 meters."